 Shoe Repair Degrees and Certificate Program Information

-The most common form of training in shoe repair is through apprenticeship.
-Shoe repair courses are offered infrequently.
-When available, they are typically available at local community colleges or community centers.
-Shoe repair courses do not lead to degrees or certificates.
-Instead, they are generally offered as unique adult education and career-oriented courses, alongside courses in areas including cake decorating, keyboard skills development and CPR.
+The most common form of training in shoe repair is through 2-year apprenticeships, as shoe repair degree and certificate programs do not exist.
+In some cases, short shoe repair courses are offered through community colleges, most often as adult education and career-oriented courses, alongside courses in areas including cake decorating, keyboard skills development and CPR.

 Shoe Repair Career Training: Apprenticeship